 Index sort vs. serial hashing: First, we compare the parallel index-sort approach (IS) to the serial hashing approach (SH) (Teschner. et al., 2003).
 We observe a more efficient update of the points stored in the static array of IS when compared to the repeated insertion of the points into the dynamic arrays within the hash cells, even when using only one core.
 The query is slower in IS when using one core, due to the standard parallelization technique of adding one additional iteration to determine the size of the output array in order to write out the collisions in parallel.
-However, this is quickly compensated with each additional core, see Figure 2.
+However, this is guickly compensated with each additional core, see Figure 6.
 The first frame shows a high initial computation time, since the array L is sorted for the first time and spatial locality is established in L. The frame rate stays interactive with the compact grid approach, even when all membranes are stacked up.

 Index sort vs. Cuckoo hashing: We set the size of the buckets and the size of the hash table so that an occupancy of 71% is achieved on average.
 Overfilling of the buckets or hash collisons that enforces a repeated insertion has never occured in our test runs, so we refer to the empirical results in (Alcantara et al., 2009).
 The index sort approach again shows superior insertion times with respect to points, but falls back when inserting the footprints of a large number of colliding edges.
 On the other hand, the cuckoo hashing introduces some overhead.
 This is due to the multiple hash key computations for the three hash tables and keys that iteratively have to find an empty hash cell.
+Performances are given in Figure 7.
+The parallel scaling is discussed in the following.